openshift/osde2e/README.md

 ### Composable configs

-OSDe2e comes with a number of [configs] that can be passed to the `osde2e test` command using the -configs argument.
+OSDe2e comes with a number of [configs] that can be passed to the `osde2e test` command using the --configs argument.
 These can be strung together in a comma separated list to create a more complex scenario for testing.

 ```
 $ osde2e test --configs prod,e2e-suite,conformance-suite